Conformal invariance of boundary touching loops of FK Ising model: Tightness of trees and loop collections

-The bound \eqref{eq: a priori boundary visits} is shown to hold by considering the domain $U \setminus \underline{T}(\tau)$ where $\tau$ is a stopping time such that the top arc of a big loop $\gamma$ is reaching its endpoint $x(\gamma)$ at time $\tau$, and using the crossing bound of annuli at $x(\gamma)$.
+The bound \eqref{eq: a priori boundary visits} is shown to hold by considering the domain $U \setminus \underline{\gamma}(\tau)$ where $\tau$ is a stopping time such that the top arc of a big loop $\gamma$ is reaching its endpoint $x(\gamma)$ at time $\tau$, and using the crossing bound of annuli at $x(\gamma)$.

 The proofs of \eqref{eq: a priori boundary support}, \eqref{eq: a priori big loops are fat top} and \eqref{eq: a priori big loops are fat bot} are similar.
-Use the exploration process which discovers the top arc of any loop before the lower arcs.
+The exploration process discovers, as seen from the root, the top arc of any loop before the lower arcs.
 As noted before, the diameter of the top arc is comparable to the diameter of the whole loop.
 Hence it enough to work with loops that have top-arc diameter more than $R$.

 For \eqref{eq: a priori boundary support}, stop the process when the current arc exits the ball of radius $R/4$ around the starting point $z_0$ of the arc.
-The rest of the exploration process makes with high probability a branching point in the annulus $A(z_0,r,R/4)$ before finishing the loop at $z_0$.
+The rest of the exploration process makes with high probability a branching point in the annulus $A(z_0,r,R/4)$ before finishing the loop at $z_0$ by the crossing estimate (namely, the estimate~\eqref{eq: cond annulus exp} used in $A(z_0,r,R/4)$ implies that the path will touch both sides of the of the slit domain boundary inside the annulus before reaching distance $r$ from $z_0$).
 This implies that the event \eqref{eq: a priori boundary support} does not occur for that loop.
 These segments of diameter $R/4$ in the exploration process are necessarily disjoint (they start on the boundary and remain after that disjoint from the boundary) and hence their number is a tight random variable by Theorem~\ref{thm: aizenman--burchard bounds}.
 The bound \eqref{eq: a priori boundary support} follows by a simple union bound.

 For \eqref{eq: a priori big loops are fat top}, stop the process when the diameter of the current arc is at least $R$ and the tip lies within distance $r$ from the boundary.
 Let the point closest on the boundary be $z_0$.
 These arc of diameter $R$ are necessarily disjoint: they start from the boundary and remain after that disjoint from the boundary.
 The rest of the exploration makes with high probability a branching point before it exits the ball of radius $R$ centered at $z_0$.
 The bound \eqref{eq: a priori big loops are fat top} follows by a simple union bound.